 ACTIVITY WHO WHAT WHEN Stage I HSIs and Heliport Certificatio n Project Manager (HCPM)/ HM (a) Heliport Manager conduct meeting with HCPM and heliport certification team members and brief heliport inspection agenda and protocol. (b) HCPM and Team conduct heliport visit for technical inspection and on-site verification of the heliport facilities, equipment and onsite verification of manuals and operating procedures.
-HCPM manage the inspection as per defined procedures given below: (i) Pre-inspection briefing; (ii) Administrative Inspection; (iii)Movement area inspection; (iv)Heliport Emergency Response & RFF inspection; (v) Night Inspection; if applicable; (vi)Post-inspection briefing. (c) Inform the heliport operator briefly about observations and outcomes of inspection during post inspection briefing.
-Inform that finding report will be sent separately. (d) Heliport certification team members return back to their duty place. (a) Heliport Technical Inspection and onsite verification will be planned for 2 or 3 days depending upon the size, operations and complexity of heliport to cover all parts of the inspection.
+HCPM manage the inspection as per defined procedures given below: (i) Pre-inspection briefing; (ii) Administrative Inspection; (iii)Movement area inspection; (iv)Heliport Emergency Response & RFF inspection; (v) Night Inspection; if applicabe; (vi)Post-inspection briefing. (c) Inform the heliport operator briefly about observations and outcomes of inspection during post inspection briefing.
+Inform that finding report will be sent seperately. (d) Heliport certification team memberes return back to their duty place. (a) Heliport Technical Inspection and onsite verification will be planned for 2 or 3 days depending upon the size, operations and complexity of heliport to cover all parts of the inspection.
 This stage should be considered of 5 days including travel days.

-HSIs/ Heliport Certificati n Project Manager (HCPM)/I M Form F-138-114.
-HCPM will also review findings correctness & it classification as L1, L2 or L3. (c) HM/HCPM take internal approvals (a) Inspection report should be completed by the HSIs and submitted to HCPM within 5 working days from the date of completion of heliport inspection. (b) Final finding report should be prepared by HCPM within 5 days on receipt of reports from HSIs. (c) HCPM will get internal approval of final finding report and will convey to heliport operator.
-This activity must be completed in 10 working days. --- -- --
+Stage II HSIs/ Heliport Certificatio n Project Manager (HCPM)/H M (a) Each HSIs compile all findings in the prescribed form F-138-114 and evaluate them in line with GACARs requirements and classify each finding as L1, or L2 or L3.
+All HSIs submit their finding report to HCPM. (b) HCPM evaluates all finding reports of HSIs and compile as one report in Form F-138-114.
+HCPM will also review findings correctness &amp; it classification as L1, L2 or L3. (c) HM/HCPM take internal approvals on final finding report from GM-ASD. (d) HM/HCPM conveys the findings to the applicant/heliport operator asking to submit clarification and corrective action plan with mitigation in the same form in a given time schedule. should be completed by the HSIs and submitted to HCPM within 5 working days from the date of completion of heliport inspection. (b) Final finding report should be prepared by HCPM within 5 days on reciept of reports from HSIs. (c) HCPM will get internal approval of final finding report and will convey to heliport ---------- -- --- --

-Stage III Heliport Operator (HO) and Heliport Certificatio n Project Manager (HCPM) (b) (c) Heliport operator must analyze each finding should prepare corrective action plan with mitigation measures for each finding and submit the same in prescribed form F-138-114.
+Stage III Heliport Operator (HO) and Heliport Certificatio n Project Manager (HCPM) (b) Heliport operator must analyse each finding should prepare corrective action plan with mitigation measures for each finding and submit the same in prescribed form F-138-114.
 Timeframe for corrective action for each finding should be as per the finding category.
 HCPM should analyze the corrective action plan in consultation with team members.
 HCPM should interact and seek clarifications/ comments from heliport operator, if replies not satisfactory.
 HCPM should accept the corrective action plan following internal approval process.
 HCPM must inform heliport operator to submit corrective action plan in prescribed form within 10 working days including all clarifications, if any.
-HCPM should accept the corrective action plan following internal approval procedures within 10 working days of receipt of the CAP including team member's consultations. -- ------------ -- -- ---
+HCPM should accept the corrective action plan following internal approval procedures within 10 working days of receipt of the CAP including team member's consultations. ----------- -- ----- -- -- ---